 You must also make sure the funds are deposited in the RRSP account at least 90 days before you use this money for your down payment.

-There might be a delay between the time you submit the form and the time the funds are available.
-Contact your financial institution if you’re in a rush.
+Contrary to the FHSA, there might be a delay between the time you submit the form and the time the funds are available.
+Contact your financial institution if you need more information.

 Visit the Canada Revenue Agency website to learn more about the Home Buyers’ Plan: What Is the Home Buyers’ Plan (HBP)?